Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Reward Functions for RLVR

-\paragraph{CVSS v3.1 Base Vector.} This reward is used for NVD CVE$\rightarrow$CVSS v3.1.
-We parse the model output as a CVSS v3.1 vector and require that each of the eight Base metrics appear exactly once: $\mathcal{M}=\{\mathrm{AV},\mathrm{AC},\mathrm{PR},\mathrm{UI},\mathrm{S},\mathrm{C},\mathrm{I},\mathrm{A}\}$.
-Base metrics may appear in any order.
-Temporal and Environmental metrics, if present, are ignored.
-If parsing fails due to an incorrect prefix/version, missing or duplicate Base metrics, or invalid values, the reward is set to $0$.
+\paragraph{CVSS v3.1 base vector.} For NVD CVE$\rightarrow$CVSS v3.1, the prediction must parse as a valid CVSS v3.1 base vector.
+We require each of the eight base metrics to appear exactly once:

-If parsing succeeds, we compute the CVSS v3.1 Base Score $s(\cdot)\in[0,10]$ from the parsed Base metrics and assign reward based on score distance:
+Base metrics may appear in any order, and Temporal or Environmental metrics are ignored if present.
+If the prefix, version, metric set, or metric values are invalid, the reward is $0$.
+Otherwise, we compute the CVSS v3.1 base score $s(\cdot)\in[0,10]$ for the predicted and target vectors and assign distance-based credit:

-\paragraph{Threat Actor Attribution.} This reward is used for ATT\&CK threat actor attribution.
-Although each instance has a canonical actor label, we score predictions against the actor’s alias set derived from ATT\&CK group profiles, which includes the canonical name and known aliases.
-Let $A(t)$ denote this alias set for ground truth $t$, normalized with $\mathrm{norm}_{\mathrm{actor}}(\cdot)$.
-From the model’s extracted answer span, we form a set of candidate names $Y$ by splitting on commas/semicolons, removing empty strings, and applying the same normalization.
-We assign reward if any predicted candidate matches any known alias:
+\paragraph{Threat actor attribution.} For ATT\&CK threat-actor attribution, each target actor has an alias set $A(t)$ derived from ATT\&CK group profiles, including the canonical name and known aliases.
+From the extracted answer span, we form a normalized candidate set $Y$ by splitting on commas and semicolons and applying $\mathrm{norm}_{\mathrm{actor}}(\cdot)$.
+The reward is

+This gives credit when the model predicts either the canonical actor name or a recognized alias.